Photos and info about my work in our district and at the Capital are viewable by all at www.Facebook.com/SenatorIreneWrenner.

 Hello

-I ran to represent 22,000 voters in 4 towns – Milton, Westford, Fairfax and Essex (north) – in a brand new Vermont State Senate District.
+I represented 22,000 people in 4 towns – Milton, Westford, Fairfax, and northern Essex – in the Vermont State Senate from 2023-2024.

 ____________________________

-In the meantime, each Town property owner saved $5,500 in total (on average) as my efforts, backed by voters, kept the Merger Tax at bay.
+In the meantime, each Town property owner saved $5,500 in total (on average) as my ongoing efforts, backed by voters, kept the Merger Tax at bay.

 ____________________________

-- See You
+- See You,

-- Hear You
+- Hear You,

 - Represent You